Melvin J. Kaplan

 Mr. Kaplan practiced bankruptcy law and was certified by the American Bankruptcy Institute as a consumer bankruptcy specialist.

 He was also a founding member and served as a Director of NACBA from 1992 to 1996.

 He also served as a panelist at several NACBA Conventions.

 Mr. Kaplan sought to help Chicago families find dignified solutions to their financial problems and was a strong advocate for his clients, and expert in his field.
-We at Kaplan Bankruptcy Firm work each day to live up to his legacy of providing the best possible client service and highly qualified legal representation in the practice of bankruptcy law.
+We at Kaplan Law Firm, LLC work each day to live up to his legacy of providing the best possible client service and highly qualified legal representation in the practice of bankruptcy law.